|(Me and Joe LaRoy in Bangkok)|

-A wave of the Father's love has begun to roll over my church family.
+A wave of the Father's love is rolling over my church family.
 In a recent praying time God told me this would happen.
 Now, it has begun.

 As a result, I am studying love, again.
 The greatest words ever written on love are found in 1 Corinthians 13.
 There may be no better book to read on 1 Corinthians 13:4-7 than Lewis Smedes' Love Within Limits: A Realist's View of 1 Corinthians 13.